natkramarz/articles-rss/README.md

 To use this project you will need to:
 * Create a mongodb cluster
-* Set up a database with articles:
+* Set up a database with articles using this script:

 ```python
 import pymongo